Mathematical Sciences Research at QUT

 Key researchers

-- Dr Vivien Challis
+- Associate Professor Vivien Challis

 Topology optimisation.
 Piezoelectric materials.
 Finite element methods.
 Solid Mechanics.
 High-performance computing.